 June 28, 2018

 You may have noticed bottles of AdBlue neatly stacked up on petrol station forecourts across the country.
 But do you actually know what Ablue is used for?
 Or better yet, why we use Ablue in the first place or what Adblue is made from?
-We get asked these questions quite a lot, so we've put this blog together to help explain.
+We, at Rix, get asked these questions quite a lot, so we've put this blog together to help explain.

 An introduction to AdBlue